 Building on the experience from the SPARC MBC Challenge, and building upon the momentum for addressing women’s cancers and leveraging its experience and wide network, UICC is currently developing a comprehensive set of activities to strengthen and engage the global breast cancer community.
 This Breast Cancer programme will be launched towards the end of 2020.

-To support progress in fighting rising breast cancer incidence and mortality, UICC is launching a new five-year Breast Cancer Programme, as organisations around the world mark Breast Cancer Awareness Month in October 2020.
+To support progress in tackling the increasing rates of breast cancer incidence and mortality, UICC launched a five-year Breast Cancer Programme in October 2020 as organisations around the world marked Breast Cancer Awareness Month.
 Leveraging established UICC’s Capacity Building programmes and convening platforms, the Breast Cancer Programme aims to support and strengthen the capacity of key breast cancer actors to increase their impact with a particular focus on low- and middle-income countries.
-UICC is offering opportunities to join this programme in the coming months for member organisations working on breast cancer.
+Please look out for relevant opportunities